Second presidency of Donald Trump: Immediate impact on market

-Supreme Court to hear tariff case in November
+In August 2026, financial markets reacted sharply to heightened geopolitical tensions after President Trump threatened to bomb Oman over the Strait of Hormuz, a move that coincided with the expiration of a 60-day ceasefire arrangement with Iran.
+On the first day of trading after these events, major U.S. stock indices posted broad declines: the Dow Jones Industrial Average fell 0.51 percent, the S&P 500 dropped 0.52 percent, and the Nasdaq Composite lost 0.32 percent.
+Within the initial half-hour of trading, roughly $200 billion in market value had been erased.
+At the same time, the yield on 30-year Treasury bonds climbed to 5.31 percent—its highest point since June 2007—as investors sought safer assets amid rising geopolitical uncertainty and persistent inflation concerns.

+Learning Resources, Inc. v.
+Trump

 On August 29, 2025, the US Court of Appeals for the Federal Circuit ruled 7-4 that many of the Trump tariffs were invalid.
-The Supreme Court will consider the case on November 5, and the Appeals Court decision is paused until the Supreme Court issues its decision.

-The Appeals Court had ruled that the IEEPA, or International Emergency Economic Powers Act from 1977, did not grant the broad powers the Trump administration was claiming, such as the 10% baseline tariffs plus reciprocal tariffs from President Trump's "Liberation Day" in April.
+The Appeals Court had ruled that the International Emergency Economic Powers Act (1977), did not grant the broad powers which the Trump administration was claiming.
 This decision did not affect some specific tariffs, such as steel or aluminum which were increased under other presidential authority.

+On February 20, 2026, the Supreme Court decided in Learning Resources, Inc. v.
+Trump that the IEEPA did not authorise the president to impose tariffs.
+All tariffs imposed under IEEPA were struck down.

 China

 On May 12, the United States and China announced that tariffs would be reduced for a period of 90 days.
 U.S. tariffs on Chinese goods would be reduced from 145% to 30% and Chinese tariffs on U.S. goods would be reduced from 125% to 10%.
 However, this 30% is still more expensive for consumers in the United States compared to the state of affairs before Trump's initial tariffs.

 On August 11, 2025, this deal was extended for another 90 days.